Here are our best easy carrot recipes for including this healthy vegetable in your meals, from roasted to soup to cookies.

 What's a pot pie recipe without carrots?
 This cozy pot pie will literally wow your guests!
 The interior is full of vegetables: carrots, potatoes, and peas, mixed with a gooey vegetarian gravy flavored with pesto and Parmesan.
 It's topped with a flaky, golden pastry crust: truly a stunner.

 Last up in our best carrot recipes: shredded or shaved carrots are perfect as a garnish for sandwiches!
 This one is a quick recipe featuring Mediterranean flavors.
 For the filling: garlic herb white bean dip, sliced red onion, shredded carrots, and feta cheese.
 It’s fast to put together and full of flavor.
 See also: Vegetarian Banh Mi and Vegan Banh Mi Sandwich.

-Peel the carrots and slice them on the bias (as shown).
+Peel the carrots and slice them diagonally into rounds (on the bias).